GYOM15/ecclesiaflow-auth-module/README.md

 Ecclesia Flow - Empowering churches with modern, secure, and comprehensive management solutions. 🙏

-This authentication module forms the security foundation of the Ecclesia Flow ecosystem, ensuring that church communities can safely and efficiently manage their digital operations while maintaining the highest standards of data protection and user experience.
+This authentication module forms the security foundation of the Ecclesia Flow ecosystem, ensuring that church communities can safely and efficiently manage their digital operations while maintaining the highest standards of data protection and member experience.